AdamsEnterprises/youtube-channel-graphing/tests/plan.md

     * text: edge list format
     * none / null: edge list format

-- show graph visually
+## Features to not test:

-    Test that a graph is shown visually, in a diagram, without errors.
+- Verbose message formats.
+May not be in the release version.

-    * No Exceptions
+- scripting related to the CI Server.

-    ?
+- showing the graph in a diagram.